 Law continues by explaining that most second rings, that are not napier designed, are cast iron.
 Napier design rings can be cast or ductile iron but are easily identified by sight due to their “hook” or “claw” looking cross-section.
 The non-napier second rings make a very flat “thud” when the ring is dropped onto a surface.
 The oil control rings are very easily identified by sight, so Law doesn’t waste time explaining how to identify those.

 Total Seal Piston Rings cover almost every type and application of combustion engine piston known to man.
-From conventional to the gapless rings that they have become known for, Total Seal rings are involved in grassroots racing to almost every car in Formula One.
+From conventional to the gapless rings that they have become known for, Total Seal rings are involved in grassroots racing from stock to pro stock, dirt track to F1 and everything in between.
 For more information about their products or find out where to purchase their piston rings, visit them online at Total Seal Piston Rings.